davidpaps/algorithms/README.md

 - Binary Search runs in Logarithmic time (**_O(log n)_**), as opposed to Simple Searching running in Linear Time (**_O(n)_**).

-- See the [Binary Search](binary_search.py) file for a working example of the Binary Code algorithm written in Python.
+- See the [Binary Search](binary_search.py) file for a working example of the Binary Search algorithm, written in Python.

+---

+## Sort

+### Selection Sort

+- This algorithm goes through a list, searches for the smallest/largest element, and adds that element to a new list.
+It then repeats to find the next element in order.
+It keeps doing this until we end up with an ordered list.

+- Each element in the initial list has to be searched through, this takes **_O(n)_**.
+You then have to repeat this **_n x n_** times as you keep going through the original list.
+This therefore has a Big O notation of **_O(n<sup>2</sup>)_**.

+- See the [Selection Sort](selection_sort.py) file for a working example of the Selection Sort algorithm, written in Python.